strategineer/personal-website/content/books/2022-09-14/index.md

 I love all of these things (sport a bit less these days) and they're a big part of my life and so there's value in me exploring why they might be more interesting than they might appear to be on a surface level.

 Reading this book might make me a better game critic and better at sharing my love of games with other people.

+EDIT 2022-09-14: I put this book down right before the end.
+I think that the text is in need of some more editing, there seems to be a lot of repetition of the same ideas over and over again.
+Maybe I wasn't in the right mindset to read this and I'll need to come back to it later

+Although reading this got me thinking about climbing/bouldering and I might not have ever discovered my new favorite passion if not for reading most of this book.
+I'll be forever grateful for that and I hope that I can continue being positively influenced by the media I come into contact with.